These are the things I can do without,

 - Apocalypse How/World War III: "Famous Last Words" describes a planetary class 3.
 Word of God says it's a nuclear holocaust.

-- Babies Make Everything Better: Both Curt Smith and Roland Orzabal have credited the birth of their children as the main reason they calmed down.
-With kids to care for, music became less of a pressure and stressor.Curt Smith: ďYou have something at home thatís far bigger and far more important than any of this business crap.
+- Babies Make Everything Better: Both Curt Smith and Roland Orzabal have credited the birth of their children with helping them get over their anger and grow emotionally and musically.Smith: You have something at home that's far bigger and far more important than any of this business crap.
 The upbringing of my two daughters is far more important than any Tears For Fears record.
-Now making music is more enjoyable because itís a release and a joy.
-Thatís the way it should be.
+Now making music is more enjoyable because it's a release and a joy.
+That's the way it should be.

 - Character Name and the Noun Phrase: